One of the huge aspects of modern sales and marketing is email outreach.

 We can also get more into your problems, challenges, and where I might be able to help you.

 Are you available for a call next Thursday at 2 PM?

-What do you need to understand is that you receive dozens of emails every day?
+What you need to understand is that you receive dozens of emails every day.
 Sometimes the number even goes to hundreds depending upon the recipients in two or three days.

-You need to check for what email is referred to when they send you follow-up.
-And if it doesn’t really concern you a lot, you just tend to ignore it which happens most of the time.
+You need to check for what email is referred to when they send you a follow-up.
+And if it doesn’t really concern you a lot, you just tend to ignore it, which happens most of the time.

 So, the emails you send out to your customers or prospects as follow-up must have some kind of identifier, a common interest, or some reference to the last message that provides context for your email.